aeternity/protocol/contracts/sophia.md

 ### Exceptions

-Contracts can fail with an (uncatchable) exception using the function
+Contracts can fail with an (uncatchable) exception using the built-in function

 ```
-abort(reason : string) : 'a
+abort(reason : string) : ()
 ```

 ## Syntax